programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ## Introduction

-YouTube is the most popular web-based video sharing platform in the world, with billions of users viewing and uploading videos each month.
-In this lesson, you will learn how to download YouTube comments and analyze the text data using the natural language processing algorithm Wordfish.
+YouTube is the most popular web-based video sharing platform in the world, with billions of users viewing and uploading videos to it each month.
+In this lesson, you will learn how to download YouTube comments and analyze the text data using the natural language processing algorithm Wordfish, an [unsupervised text-scaling algorithm](link-to-definition) used for interpreting the primary dimensions of latent meaning within bodies of text data.

-This lesson will introduce readers to the way both YouTube videos and the comments writte by users in response can be a valuable resource for researchers who are interested in discourse analysis.
+This lesson will introduce readers to the way both YouTube videos and the comments written by users in response can be a valuable resource for researchers who are interested in discourse analysis.
 Readers will learn how to use the R programming language and the text mining algorithm Wordfish to explore a collection of YouTube comments.
 Wordfish is useful for measuring political valence in a set of documents, and for this lesson's sample dataset, we've collected comments submitted by viewers of Black Lives Matter videos posted to YouTube by right- and left-leaning news sources in the United States in 2020.

 This lesson will guide you through three key steps for 1) data collection, 2) cleaning and modeling, and 3) analysis and visualization.

-First, this lesson overviews the preparatory steps for gathering data, including considering ethical issues related to downloading and analyzing YouTube data, as well as the basics of installing R and RStudio, and using the open-source YouTube Data Tools software.
-The [Data Collection section](#data-collection) explains how to access and query YouTube’s Application Programming Interface (API) with the user-friendly [YouTube Data Tools](https://ytdt.digitalmethods.net/) to download video metadata and comments.
+First, this lesson overviews the preparatory steps for gathering data, including considering ethical issues related to downloading and analyzing YouTube data, as well as the basics of installing R and RStudio, and using the open-source [YouTube Data Tools](https://ytdt.digitalmethods.net/) software.
+The [Data Collection section](#data-collection) explains how to access and query YouTube’s Application Programming Interface (API) with the user-friendly YouTube Data Tools to download video metadata and comments.
 A brief discussion explains how to use YouTube Data Tools to search for and download video comments as tabular data (`.csv` file) for further manual or computational analysis with and beyond R.

-Secondly, this lesson introduces how to use R to pre-process and clean YouTube comment data and associated video metadata.
+Secondly, this lesson introduces how to use R to pre-process and clean YouTube comment data, as well as associated video metadata.

-Thirdly, this lesson will teach you how to model the YouTube comment data with the Wordfish algorithm using Ken Benoit's [`quanteda`](https://tutorials.quanteda.io/machine-learning/Wordfish/) R package.
-This [Analysis and Visualisation section](link-to-section) demonstrates how to computationally analyze the comment data in R using Wordfish, an [unsupervised text-scaling algorithm](link-to-definition) for interpreting the primary dimensions of latent meaning within bodies of text data.
+Thirdly, this lesson will teach you how to model YouTube comment data with the Wordfish algorithm, using Ken Benoit's [`quanteda`](https://tutorials.quanteda.io/machine-learning/Wordfish/) R package.
+This [Analysis and Visualisation section](link-to-section) demonstrates how to computationally analyze the comment data in R using Wordfish.

 ### YouTube and Scholarly Research

-YouTube houses a wealth of culturally-relevant data that researchers and academics have begun to explore.
 While YouTube has often been associated with entertainment, it is also a place where significant debates – explicit and implicit – play out between diverse demographics across the political spectrum.
+The platform therefore houses a wealth of culturally-relevant data that researchers and academics have begun to explore.

-YouTube’s structure as a video-sharing platform accompanies each video by extensive user comments and discussions.
+Built into YouTube’s structure as a video-sharing platform is a space for extensive user comments and discussions.
 While YouTube comments often take the form of short responses to the video and to other comments, their content and purpose can vary widely.
-Viewed as whole texts, they can frequently showcase broader ideological leanings, gleaned from the reaction to viewing a specific video.
+Viewed as whole texts, they can frequently showcase broader ideological leanings, gleaned from the commenter's reaction to viewing a specific video.

-Recent scholarship on YouTube's political dimensions has often explored the complicated problem of causation between viewing and changing perspectives, including qualitative sociological studies of YouTube users who have been purportedly radicalized through use of the platform.
-YouTube video comments represent a unique body of text, or corpus, of discourse, describing how viewers receive and perceive politically charged messages, often from moving image media.
+Recent scholarship on YouTube's political dimensions has often explored the complicated problem of causation between viewing and changing perspectives: for example, qualitative sociological studies of YouTube users who have been purportedly radicalized through the platform.
+YouTube video comments represent a unique body of text – or corpus – of discourse, that describes how viewers receive and perceive politically charged messages, mostly from moving image media.

 Videos, including their titles, related metadata, and content itself, incite a reaction in viewers, where discussions and replies play out often for tens of thousands of comments.
-These comments often frame the future viewer's encounter with the video content, influencing subsequent viewers' thoughts, prompting some to share their interpretations in a reply or new comment even years after a video has been posted.
-This means that the dialogue in comments may be an immediate back-and-forth between individuals, but also can involve extended hiatus and reactivation of discussion between a different group of participants.
+These comments can frame subsequent viewers' encounter with the video content, influencing their thoughts, and prompting them to share their interpretations in a reply or new comment, even years after a video has been posted.
+This means that while the dialogue between comments may represent an immediate back-and-forth between individuals, it can also involve extended hiatus and reactivation of discussion between a different group of participants.

-For the purposes of this lesson, we analyze an expansive dataset to find broad discursive patterns and features, exploring politically salient topics rather than the minutaie of individual interactions, but readers should still consider exploring the temporal dimensions of their corpus when building upon the methodologies presented in this lesson.
+For the purposes of this lesson, we'll analyze an expansive dataset to find broad discursive patterns and features, exploring politically salient topics rather than the minutaie of individual interactions.
+Readers should still consider exploring the temporal dimensions of their own corpus when building upon the methodologies presented in this lesson.

 {% include figure.html filename="en-or-text-mining-youtube-comments-2.png" alt="Screenshot of YouTube website featuring video about debates over defunding the police in the United States" caption="Figure 1.
 Screenshot of YouTube website featuring video about debates over defunding the police in the United States" %}